kennylevinsen/artifactory-cleanup/README.md

   count: 1
 ```

 - `KeepFoldersContainingFile` - Leaves folders that contain a file by the specified name.
+This rule should be immediately before Repo and Keep rules, and after all other rules.

 ```yaml
 - rule: KeepFoldersContainingFile